Sorowako: Demographics

+The original inhabitants of Sorowako were the Padoe people, who spoke the Padoe language.
+Due to the expansion of the mining industry, native Sorowako residents have become increasingly difficult to find; they are a minority.
+In the food industry sectors, such as home-based stalls, grocery stalls, and food stalls that line the Magani Market and Sorowako Market near Lake Matano, the dominant ethnic groups are the Rongkong, Torajan, Bugis, Mandarese, or Javanese.
+The influx of immigrants since the opening of the mine has changed the social space there.

+In the 1950s, when the DI/TII rebellion was raging in South Sulawesi, the Sorowako area was not spared from the onslaught of the Indonesian National Army.
+The indigenous population fled, unable to withstand the intimidation and forced conversion to Islam by the DI/TII.
+The native people of Sorowako initially embraced their native animist beliefs.
+Over time, the Padoe people, who are the original inhabitants of Sorowako, began to spread out from their original area, especially to the interior, some of them mingled with the coastal communities which were dominated by Islam.
+If we classify the population with a rough estimate of reality, it is estimated that currently the ethnic groups that inhabit Sorowako the most are Rongkong, Torajan, Javanese, Bugis, and Mandarese who also inhabit several surrounding areas.

-Most of Sorowako's residents work as employees for the mining company PT.
+Currently, most of Sorowako's residents work as employees for the mining company PT.
 Vale Indonesia, Tbk. (before PT.
 Inco).
 They come to Sorowako from all over Indonesia.
 The rest of the population work primarily as farmers or fishermen.

 In the mountain side on the west side of town there is a natural cave that remains largely unexplored.
-Near the entrance is a chamber full of hundreds of skeletons that some say are the remains of a rebel force (PKI) from the 1950s and others claim is actually a native cemetery (similar to the cemetery caves of Tana Toraja).
+Near the entrance is a chamber full of hundreds of skeletons that some say are the remains of a rebel force (DI/TII) from the 1950s and others claim is actually a native cemetery (similar to the cemetery caves of Tana Toraja).